prestia/mediumtonys/_posts/2023-9-6-using-the-gathers-radio.md

 * `TRE` (`treble display`);
 * `LEFT/RIGHT` (`left speaker display`/`right speaker display`); and
 * `LOW/HI` (`stereo mix display`).

-If you don't touch another buttons for 5 seconds, you'll exit this adjustment mode.
+If you don't touch another button for 5 seconds, you'll exit this adjustment mode.

-Using the `+/- buttons` will adjust settings as follows:
+Using the `+/- buttons` while an EQ setting is selected will adjust the sound as follows:

 | Setting | `- button` | `+ button` |
 |:-------:|:--------:|:--------:|